 Hazel Lawson, Lyn Layton, Juliet Goldbart, Penny Lacey, Carol Miller

-This award, launched in 2008, is given annually for research judged to be exemplary in either of UKLA’s journals - Literacy and Journal of Research in Reading.
-For more information and to view past winners, visit the UKLA website.
+This award, launched in 2008, is given annually for research judged to be exemplary in either of UKLA’s journals - Journal of Research in Reading and Literacy.

 Publishing Research with Wiley: Understanding RCUK's Open Access Policies